tapio/live-server/README.md

 How it works
 ------------

 The server is a simple node app that serves the working directory and its subdirectories.
 It also watches the files for changes and when that happens, it sends a message through a web socket connection to the browser instructing it to reload.
-In order for the client side to support this, the server injects a small piece of JavaScript code to each requested html and php files.
+In order for the client side to support this, the server injects a small piece of JavaScript code to each requested html file.
 This script establishes the web socket connection and listens to the reload requests.

 Version history
 ---------------

+* v0.4.0
+	- Allow specifying directory to serve from command line
 * v0.3.0
 	- Directory listings
 * v0.2.0